SorrentinoPro/WSL2_PLUS/README.md

 Contributions to WSL_PLUS are welcome!
 If you'd like to contribute to this project, please:

-1. Fork the repository.
+1. Fork the repository
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix
-3. Submit a pull request.
+3. Submit a pull request

 ## Acknowledgments

 WSL_PLUS is built on top of the Windows Subsystem for Linux (WSL) technology developed by Microsoft.
+Special thanks to:

+- The WSL community for testing and feedback
+- PulseAudio and ALSA maintainers
+- Open-source X Server projects

 ## Contact

 If you have any questions or need help with my script, please don't hesitate to contact me:

 - **Email**: [francesco@sorrentino.pro](mailto:francesco@sorrentino.pro)